theabhishek26/CourseCastle-/README.md

 # COURSEMASTER-course selling site

- A full-stack task management app built with the MERN stack that allows admins to create video courses and users to buy and access the courses
+COURSEMASTER is a comprehensive, full-stack course management platform built with the MERN stack, designed to connect educators and learners.
+Admins can easily create and manage video courses, set pricing, and upload educational content, while users can browse, purchase, and access courses with a streamlined, intuitive interface.
+The platform features a secure, JWT-based authentication system to keep user and admin access separate and safe.
+With responsive design, COURSEMASTER offers seamless navigation across devices, making it a practical tool for both educational institutions and individual creators looking to share their expertise.